drewwint/drewEwinters.site/content/publication/2021-11-01_CC_ToM_CU/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "top left: baseline assocaition between affective ToM and CU traits; top right: assocaition between maximum cognitive control and CU traits; bottom left: testing the impact of cognitive control on complex affective theory of mind as a function of *total CU traits*; bottom right: testing the impact of cognitive control on complex affective theory of mind as a function of the subscale *unemotoinal traits* "
+  caption: "**top left**: baseline assocaition between affective ToM and CU traits; **top right**: assocaition between maximum cognitive control and CU traits; **bottom left**: change in complex affective ToM from before to after a cognitive load as a function of *total CU traits*; **bottom right**: change in complex affective ToM from before to after a cognitive load as a function of the subscale *unemotoinal traits* "
   focal_point: "top"
   preview_only: false